qbrc-cnap/cnap/docs/cnap_setup.md

  Using the menu on the top left, navigate to "APIs & Services" as shown below.

+ First, you will need to enable access to both the Google Drive and Google Picker APIs, which you do via the "API & Services --> Dashboard" page.
+Search for "Drive" and "Picker" and approve activation of each API.

 ![alt text](google_dashboard_1.png)

- First, you will need to enable access to the Google Drive API, which you do via the "API & Services --> Dashboard" page.
-Search for "Drive" and approve activation of the API.

  Following that, you will need to create OAuth credentials for your application.
 We note that the ability to read/write to a user's Google Drive requires an application review by Google.
 Typically, an attempt to create new OAuth credentials with the read/write "scope" will result in Google asking you to fill-in the "OAuth consent" screen.
 Since it is challenging to anticipate changes in procedure and steps, we advise searching for some phrase like, "obtain OAuth credentials Google Drive API".